Killinskillz69/Nineteen69-paystring.crypto.com-/FAQ.md

 ## What is Ethereum?

-There are several ways to answer this question, which are introduced on the dedicated [What is Ethereum](http://github.com/ethereum/wiki/wiki/What-is-Ethereum) wiki page, as well as [Ethereum introduction](https://github.com/ethereum/wiki/wiki/Ethereum-introduction).
+There are several ways to answer this question, such as [here](https://github.com/ethereum/wiki/wiki/Ethereum-introduction), as well as the dedicated [What is Ethereum](http://github.com/ethereum/wiki/wiki/What-is-Ethereum) wiki page, which was made at the time of the Frontier release, so it is outdated.

 If you prefer to learn by watching videos, see:
  + [Introducing Ethereum](https://www.youtube.com/watch?v=Clw-qf1sUZg) (Video, 10mi)